 - 3 cups superfine bleached almond flour (not almond meal)

 - 1 teaspoon salt

 - ¾ cup full fat buttermilk well shaken

 - Preheat oven to 375°F. Brush a 10 inch cast iron skillet or similar size baking dish with ½ tablespoon melted butter reserving the remaining for the tops.
 (Melt additional for tops, if needed)

 - In a mixing bowl, use a whisk to sift together almond flour, baking powder, salt and baking soda.
 Make a well in the center.

-- In a separate bowl, whisk together buttermilk, 2 Tbsp melted butter and eggs.
+- In a separate bowl, whisk together buttermilk, 2 tablespoon melted butter and eggs.
 Pour into well.
 Mix together with a spatula until blended and liquid is fully absorbed.